Badgerati/Pode/README.md

 To use PSHTML files, you will need to place them within the `/views/` folder.
 Then you'll need to set the View Engine for Pode to be PSHTML; once set, you can just write view responses as per normal:

+> Any PowerShell in a PSHTML will need to use semi-colons to end each line

 ```powershell
 Server -Port 8080 {
     # set the engine to use and render PSHTML files